 Giving users virtual credits, however, does have its pitfalls.
-A poorly thought out approach can unbalance your game economy and negatively affect the user experience.
+A poorly thought-out approach can unbalance your game economy and negatively affect the user experience.
 But those devs who take the time to test virtual credits with their VIP users so that they can keep their current status may get a better chance to retain them.

-This way, you will boost the retention of your most valuable and loyal users even when they need to take a break of your IAPs.
+This way, you will boost the retention of your most valuable and loyal users even when they need to take a break from your IAPs.
 They will continue engaging in current or future events and enjoy all the benefits of premium In-App features for a while.

 Two big don’ts when rewarding users:

 - Don’t punish players for failing to log in by taking away too many vital resources.
 You may find yourself pushing away reactivated players.
 If a player comes back and finds all of his hard work has been destroyed, he has little to no motivation to return.